Survey definitions and methodology of the survey

 - to cover the costs of operating the building

 - as a proportion of a household’s income

-- as a proportion of the market rent, or
+- as a proportion of the market rent

-- as a proportion of the market rent in a given area
+- as a proportion of the market rent in each area

 Unoccupied: A unit is considered unoccupied if, at the time of the survey, it is physically unoccupied.
 These units could be unoccupied for any number of reasons: